Direct solution of multiple excitations in a matrix product state with block Lanczos: Demonstration on models

 \subsection{Low bond dimension: Fermionic models}

 It is often the case that a quantum number can be identified as being conserved in a system.
-A tensor network computation can accommodate a fixed number of particles for any Hamiltonian \cite{dmrjulia2}.
+A tensor network computation can accommodate a fixed number of particles for any Hamiltonian \cite{hauschild2018efficient,orus2019tensor}.
 One of the most popular ways in which quantum numbers are implemented in MPS wavefunctions is to conserve fermion numbers.
 This allows for the solution of a systems at fixed quantum number without varying a chemical potential.

-The non-interacting Hubbard model can be written with constants such that is represents a discretized version of the continuum model \cite{bakerPRB15}.
+The tight-binding ({\it i.e.}, non-interacting Hubbard) model can be written with constants such that it represents a discretized version of the continuum model \cite{bakerPRB15}.
 In this case, the model will be solved without an interaction term to solve commonly known models, so a tight binding Hamiltonian is the result,